 You can download the app here – Patent Your Idea

 Anyone familiar with the basics of patenting would understand the value and need for conducting a thorough patent search.
-Designed keeping that need in mind, this app is perfect for individual inventors, engineers or researchers, who are in the process of writing a patent and wish to ascertain whether any patent exists similar to the one they wish to develop.
+Keeping this in mind, this app is designed perfectly for individual inventors, engineers or researchers, who are in the process of writing a patent and wish to ascertain whether or not any patent exists similar to the one they wish to develop.

-This app could help save time and money at the initial stage of patent development as you could conduct a basic search by yourself — to determine if an identical or confusingly similar patent is already granted for that product or process which you intend to develop — without having to hire an attorney or professional to conduct the search on your behalf.
+This app could help save time and money at the initial stage of patent development as you could conduct a basic search by yourself — to determine if an identical or confusingly similar patent has already been granted for the same product or process which you intend to develop — without having to hire an attorney or professional to conduct the search on your behalf.

-One of the best advantages of this app is you could search prior art on multiple databases, which include the United States Patent Office (USPTO), the European Patent Office (EPO), the World Intellectual Property Organization (WIPO) and it even searches Google Patents.
+One of the best advantages of this app is — you could search for prior art on multiple databases, which include the United States Patent Office (USPTO), the European Patent Office (EPO), the World Intellectual Property Organization (WIPO), and it even searches Google Patents.

 Further, the app does not require any additional signing procedures or passwords.
 Not just that, it also provides news and updates from USPTO, WIPO, and EPO.

-Relecura is another good app for conducting patent searches.
-It is an advanced app which also helps in analyzing a set of patents together by creating graphs.
-It requires a valid email address for sign-up, which is understood as it helps save the work done through this app on smartphones, and access it using laptops or desktops later.
+‘Relecura’ is another good app for conducting patent searches.
+It is an advanced app that helps in analyzing a set of patents together by creating graphs.
+It requires a valid email address for sign-up, which is required as it offers the ability to save the work done through this app on the smartphone, and access it using a laptop or desktop later.

-This app — similar to the previous one – gets you access to patents worldwide on your smartphone.
-Additionally, it helps you conduct advanced patent searches using complex query strings or fields.
-On your smartphone.
-It offers all the benefits you could get from any quality paid database for free.
-The best part: There is a functionality that allows you to export as many as 100 documents of patents sets through email.
+This app — similar to the previous one — provides you access to patents worldwide on your smartphone.
+Additionally, it helps you conduct advanced patent searches using complex query strings or fields on your smartphone.
+It offers all the benefits that you could get from any quality paid database for free.
+The best part: It allows you to export as many as 100 documents of patents sets through email.

 You can download the app here – Relecura Patent Analytics

 All the apps mentioned above could assist you from ideation to patent filing.
-Now, once the patent application is ready to file or filed, it is time to concentrate on creating/building a brand and the first step toward it is to choose a trademark.
+Now, once the patent application is ready to file or has been filed, it is time to concentrate on creating/building a brand; and the first step toward it is to choose a trademark.

-While choosing a trademark is not a very complex matter, it is very important that the trademark is available to be able to register it.
-How do you figure whether a trademark is taken or not?
+Choosing a trademark is not a very complex matter, but it is very important that the trademark is available for registration.
+The question here is — How to figure whether or not a trademark is taken?

-A quick availability search for the mark on the USPTO site could do the job.
-This app is specially designed for that purpose, is easy to use and user-friendly.
+A quick availability search for the trademarks on the USPTO site could do the job.
+This app is specially designed for this purpose and is user-friendly.
 This app would save you the initial fees of a trademark attorney.
 Moreover, it also provides an option to conduct the search by the name of the owner which can help you identify the marks registered by your business competitors.

 You can download the app here – US Trademark Search Tool